What does it mean to live a more sustainable lifestyle?

 - Regularly prepare home cooked meals and save on takeaway storage containers.

-- Stop accepting disposable cutlery.
+- Stop accepting disposable cutlery and napkins.